yibo0ooo/Effective-JAVA-Summary/README.md

 		public void singASong(){...}
 	}
 ```
+All calls to Elvis.getInstance return the same object reference, and no other instances will be ever created.

+- Advantages
+	- It gives you the flexibility to change your mind about whether the class is a singleton without changing its API.
+You can always change the return value of the static factory method.(From a object reference to a separate new instance, let's say)
+	- You can write a generic singleton factory if your application requires it.
+	- A method reference can be used as a supplier, for example Elvis::instance is a Supplier<Elvis>.
+	- Unless one of these is relevant, we would prefer the public field approach one.

 In this approach it can be change to a non singleton class without changing the class API.

 **_Serialize a singleton_**

 It is needed a _readResolve_ method and declare all the fields _transient_ in addition to the _implements Serializable_ to maintain the singleton guarantee.
+Otherwise, each time a serialized instance is deserialized, a new instance will be created, leading to spurious Elvis sightings.

 ```java